-- 24.3.1 Where it has been identified that conduct or performance may have been wholly or partly attributable to a medical condition it will be usual for the Senior Business Partner People and Culture or nominee to arrange an appointment for the member of staff with the University's medical adviser and/or occupational health adviser with a view to obtaining a report.
-In addition a report or other medical evidence may be sought from the member of staff's General Practitioner/Specialist and/or another independent medical specialist. - 24.3.2 Medical evidence may be sought at any stage of this procedure but will normally be sought at an early stage to ensure that the University has obtained relevant information before decisions are made in respect of the member of staff. - 24.3.3 If medical evidence is obtained the University will comply with The Access to Medical Records Act 1988.
-If the University is unable to obtain any medical evidence, any decisions in relation to the member of staff's ongoing employment will be made in the absence of such evidence.
+- 24.3.1 Where it has been identified that conduct or performance may have been wholly or partly attributable to a medical condition it will be usual for the HR Manager or nominee to arrange an appointment for the member of staff with the University's medical adviser and/or occupational health adviser with a view to obtaining a report.
+In addition a report or other medical evidence may be sought from the member of staff's General Practitioner/Specialist and/or another independent medical specialist. - 24.3.2 Medical evidence may be sought at any stage of this procedure but will normally be sought at an early stage to ensure that the University has obtained relevant information before decisions are made in respect of the member of staff. - 24.3.3 The member of staff's written consent will be sought in relation to the obtaining of any medical report and the University will comply with The Access to Medical Reports Act 1988.
+If the University is unable to obtain any medical evidence due to the failure of the member of staff to provide consent or for another reason, decisions in relation to the member of staff's ongoing employment will be made in the absence of such evidence.